Steven R. Goldstein

 Steven R. Goldstein is an American inventor, author and a tenured professor of obstetrics and gynecology at New York University Grossman School of Medicine.

 Early life and education

-Goldstein was born and raised in Passaic, New Jersey.
-He graduated from Passaic High School in 1967 where one of his best friends and classmates was the actor, Alan Rosenberg.
+Born and raised in Passaic, New Jersey, Goldstein graduated from Passaic High School in 1967 where one of his best friends and classmates was the actor, Alan Rosenberg.

 He is a magna cum laude graduate of Colgate University with a Baccalaureate degree in biology.
 He graduated from New York University School of Medicine in 1975.

 Career

 After graduating from the New York University School of Medicine in 1975, he completed an internship in obstetrics and gynecology at Parkland Memorial Hospital in Dallas, Texas from 1975-1976.
 He then completed a residency in obstetrics and gynecology at NYU Affiliated Hospitals/Bellevue Hospital Center from 1976 to 1980.
 In 1980 he joined the faculty of the Department of Obstetrics and Gynecology at NYU School of Medicine, and became a full professor with tenure.
 He also maintains a half-time private practice as a generalist in obstetrics and gynecology and is affiliated with at NYU Langone Medical Center.
 Clinically, his practice has evolved, focusing more on menopausal and perimenopausal medicine with particular emphasis in ultrasound applications both for adnexal masses and abnormal bleeding.

 Goldstein is a fellow and past president of the American Institute of Ultrasound in Medicine.
 He is a past president of the North American Menopause Society as well as the International Menopause Society.
 He served on the board of directors of the American Registry of Diagnostic Medical Sonographers, having prepared the test and administered policy for the certification of over 40,000 sonographers nationwide.
 He is a past chairman of the American College of Obstetrics and Gynecology, New York Section.
 He was author of their technical bulletin Ultrasound in Gynecology as well as the author of their practice guidelines on SERMs (Selective Estrogen Receptor Moderators).
 He served as the liaison physician from the American College of Obstetrics and Gynecology to the Women’s Health Imaging Panel of the American College of Radiology.
 He has been an examiner for the American Board of Obstetrics and Gynecology.
 He holds two patents in the medical device arena.